-Definition status 90000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) • Exceptions: • The following concepts cannot be sufficiently defined and will be modeled with the parent concept 736542009 Pharmaceutical dose form (dose form) and all applicable attributes but will have a Definition status = 900000000000074008 Necessary but not sufficient concept definition status (core metadata concept); these concepts should classify as leaf nodes in the hierarchy. • Concepts that refer to "aerosol" (e.g. 420407000 Conventional release aerosol solution for inhalation (dose form) ) • Concepts that refer to "coated" (e.g. 421338009 Prolonged-release oral coated capsule (dose form) ) • Concepts that refer to "drug delivery system" (e.g. 784576003 Prolonged-release intrauterine drug delivery system (dose form) ) • Concepts that refer to "iontophoresis" (e.g. 385113008 Conventional release solution for iontophoresis (dose form) ) • Concepts that refer to "liposomal suspension" (e.g. 420556008 Lyophilized powder for conventional release liposomal suspension for injection (dose form) ) • Concepts that refer to "nebulizer" (e.g. 385198000 Conventional release solution for nebulizer (dose form) ) • Concepts that refer to "pellet" or "particle" (e.g. 420767002 Gastro-resistant oral pellets capsule (dose form) or 421535006 Gastro-resistant oral particles tablet (dose form) ) • Concepts that refer to "syrup" (e.g. 385033009 Powder for conventional release vapor ointment for inhalation (dose form) ) Attribute: Has basic dose form Range: 736478001 Basic dose form (basic dose form) - descendants only Cardinality: 01 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one and only one Has basic dose form attributes.
+Definition status 90000000000073002 Sufficiently defined by necessary conditions definition status (core metadata concept) • Exceptions: • The following concepts cannot be sufficiently defined and will be modeled with the parent concept 736542009 Pharmaceutical dose form (dose form) and all applicable attributes but will have a Definition status = 900000000000074008 Necessary but not sufficient concept definition status (core metadata concept); these concepts should classify as leaf nodes in the hierarchy. • Concepts that refer to "aerosol" (e.g. 420407000 Conventional release aerosol solution for inhalation (dose form) ) • Concepts that refer to "coated" (e.g. 421338009 Prolonged-release oral coated capsule (dose form) ) • Concepts that refer to "drug delivery system" (e.g. 784576003 Prolonged-release intrauterine drug delivery system (dose form) ) • Concepts that refer to "iontophoresis" (e.g. 385113008 Conventional release solution for iontophoresis (dose form) ) • Concepts that refer to "liposomal suspension" (e.g. 420656008 Lyophilized powder for conventional release liposomal suspension for injection (dose form)) • Concepts that refer to "nebulizer" (e.g. 385198000 Conventional release solution for nebulizer (dose form) ) • Concepts that refer to "pellet" or "particle" (e.g. 420767002 Gastro-resistant oral pellets capsule (dose form) or 421535006 Gastro-resistant oral particles tablet (dose form) ) • Concepts that refer to "syrup" (e.g. 385033009 Powder for conventional release oral syrup (dose form) ) • Concepts that refer to "vapor" (e.g. 385033009 Powder for conventional release vapor ointment for inhalation (dose form) ) Attribute: Has basic dose form Range: 736478001 Basic dose form (basic dose form) - descendants only Cardinality: 01 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one and only one Has basic dose form attributes.
 Exceptions: none

-Attribute: Has dose form intended site Range: 736479009 Dose form intended site (intended site) - descendants only Cardinality: 0 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one or more Has dose form intended site attributes.
-Exceptions: 785898006 Conventional release solution for irrigation (dose form) 785910004 Prolonged-release intralesional implant (dose form) Attribute: Has dose form release characteristic Range: 736480007 Dose form release characteristic (release characteristic) - descendants only Cardinality: 01 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one and only one Has dose form release characteristic attributes.
-Exceptions: none Attribute: Has dose form administration method Range: 736665006 Dose form administration method (administration method) - descendants only Cardinality: 0 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one and only one Has dose form administration method attributes.
-Exceptions: none Attribute: Has dose form transformation Range: 736477006 Dose form transformation (transformation) - descendants only Cardinality: 0 NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical dose form should have one and only one Has dose form transformation attributes.
+Attribute: • Range: 736479009 Dose form intended site (intended site) - descendants only • Cardinality: 0 • NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical of form should have one or more Has dose form intensite attributes. • Exceptions: • 785898006 Conventional release solution for irrigat (dose form) • 785910004 Prolonged-release intralesional implant (dose form) ded ion Attribute: Has dose form release characteristic • Range: 736480007 Dose form release characteristic (release characteristic) - descendants only • Cardinality: 01 • NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical of form should have one and only one Has dose form release characteristic attributes. • Exceptions: none Attribute: • Range: 736665006 Dose form administration method (administration method) - descendants only • Cardinality: 0 • NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical of form should have one and only one Has dose form administration method attributes. • Exceptions: none Attribute: • Range: 736477006 Dose form transformation (transformation descendants only) • Cardinality: 0 • NOTE: While the allowed range is broader, concepts representing a sufficiently defined pharmaceutical of form should have one and only one Has dose form transformation attributes.

 FSN Use the following pattern for the FSN; align naming and case sensitivity with the FSN for the concepts that are selected as the attribute values, excluding the semantic tag.
 For multiple intended sites, the sites must be in alphabetical order and separated by the word "or". • Preferred Term Use the following pattern for the PT; align naming and case sensitivity with the PT for the concepts that are selected as the attribute values, excluding the semantic tag.
 For multiple intended sites, the sites must be in alphabetical order and separated by the word "or".
-Exclude <dose characteristic="" form="" release=""> when = 736849007 Conventional release (release characteristic) .</dose> • Synonyms A synonym matching the FSN is required; other synonyms are not allowed unless explicitly identified as an exception in the Editorial Guidelines.
-Exceptions: • Synonyms with eye instead of ocular, ear instead of otic, or nose instead of nasal may be created Text Definitions Optional
+Exclude Synonyms A synonym matching the FSN is required; other synonyms are not allowed unless explicitly identified as an exception in the Editorial Guidelines.
+Exceptions: Synonyms with eye instead of ocular, ear instead of otic, or nose instead of nasal may be created Text Definitions Optional